- Medicinal mushrooms have a wide range of health benefits, from boosting immunity and reducing inflammation to enhancing cognitive function.

 - Restoring damaged nerves and increasing overall nerve health

 - Reducing the symptoms of anxiety and depression

 - Lowering the chance of developing stomach ulcers and protecting the stomach lining from damage

 Try adding a couple of scoops of lion's mane to homemade soups and stews.
-Many people think this medicinal mushroom tastes subtly of seafood, making it a fantastic fungi powder to cook with.
+Many people think of it as a culinary mushroom as well as it tastes subtly of seafood and is great to cook with.
 As such, due to its seafood flavour, we wouldn't recommend to simply stir lion’s mane into a mug of hot water, coffee or smoothie.

 - Offer protection against inflammation

 - Improved immune response and increases in T cells and natural killer immune cells

 Shiitake is one of the most versatile medicinal mushrooms there is.
 If you’re a whizz in the kitchen, you can add a sprinkling of it to scrambled eggs, pasta sauces and sautéed vegetables for instant umami flavour.
 Stir a spoonful into some boiling water and you’ve also got an excellent vegan, gluten-free stock you can use as a base for all kinds of meals.
 If you’d rather keep things simple, you can always stir a small quantity of this medicinal mushroom into your favourite hot or cold drinks.